 Contemporary American Literature is a course for students who are interested in reading literature from the time period of the 1960s up to present day.
 Students will read and study works including short stories, poems, biographies, speeches, and informational documents.
-In addition, larger reading assignments will include Fortunate Son by Lewis B. Puller, Jr.; Miss Evers' Boys by David Feldshuh; and Divergent by Veronica Roth.
+In addition, larger reading assignments will include Miss Evers' Boys by David Feldshuh and Divergent by Veronica Roth.
 Elements of this course include the study of U.S. history.